This agreement is out-of-date and is likely to be updated in the next six months (added in May 2018).

 - Ventures commit to financial transparency with other ventures and Enspiral members.
 The level of transparency is to be agreed with each venture on a case by case basis.
-The catalysts will work with the ops team and venture stewards to define, gather and share this data.

 - Ventures are required to sign an updated MOU if their contribution commitment changes.